LinkedEarth/Pyleoclim_util/doc_build/core/ui.rst

 LipdSeries (pyleoclim.LipdSeries)
 """""""""""""""""""""""""""""""""

-This class allows to manipulate LiPD timeseries objects.
-This is a subclass of Series.
-See applicable methods there.
+LipdSeries are (you guessed it), Series objects that are created from LiPD objects.
+As a subclass of Series, they inherit all its methods.
+When created, LiPDSeries automatically instantiates the time, value and other parameters from what’s in the lipd file.

 .. autoclass:: pyleoclim.core.ui.LipdSeries
    :members: